Knowledge Hub

 How can you reduce risk in preliminary agreements?

-Preliminary agreements like heads of terms can be common in business relationships.
-These are documents where you'll agree on important terms for a project but park other terms to follow later in a more comprehensive contract.
+Preliminary agreements, such as heads of terms, are standard in business relationships.
+These are documents where you agree on important terms for a project, but reserve other terms for later inclusion in a more comprehensive contract.
 Typically, these documents will set out your intentions to negotiate on the terms of a future contract.

 If you’re using heads of terms, you must draft them carefully to avoid legal risks.